 There are only five students in this study.
 I understand that with qualitative work you are not necessarily interested in a representative sample.
 However, you are interested in saturation and do you feel you reached saturation with these five people?
 I would have thought with only five people you would be interviewing a group of experts who are being interviewed in depth – which is not the case here.
 I can’t help but feel that any answers you get from this investigation may be quite specific to the institution you are gathering your information from.
 In which case, this seems more like an exercise in improving teaching practice for an individual at a particular place rather than a way of making a general comment about environmental science students learning statistical computing.

-Response: (This is the same as what is in the Associate Editor response)
+Response:

-The implications of this research, situated alongside the literature on computational preparation of environmental science graduate students and the absence of computing in the Statistics classroom, provide a backdrop of the potential generalizations of these findings.
-Indeed, a sample of 5 graduate environmental science students from one institution does not paint a vast picture of the phenomenon of acquiring the computational skills necessary to implement statistics in the context of environmental science research.
-However, as evidenced in the Environmental Science and Statistics Education literature, the experiences of computational ill preparation of these 5 graduate environmental science students is not out of the ordinary, but potentially widespread in these fields.
-Thus, the experiences of these students may reflect how many other environmental science graduate students in similar programs experience the phenomenon of acquiring the computing skills necessary to implement statistics in the context of environmental science research.
+See previous response to Associate Editor on lines 182-192.

 Review: